Swiss-Polar-Institute/science-data-utils/README.md

 ### Some specific utils are described below:

+#### check_depth_along_cruise_track.py

+This util compares the sea floor depth from two similar files along a cruise track.

+Input: two csv files, each containing the date, position and sea floor depth, usually from different sources.

+Output: csv files containing the date, position, depths and differences in depth between the two datasets.

 #### datetime_to_position.py

 This util gets a datetime and finds an associated position from an SQLite database.